 Both can be valid options, it just depends on your individual circumstances.

-To my mind, the main point here is making sure the cash flow works for your situation.
-I wouldn’t advise anyone to buy an investment property unless they can easily put $50 a week towards it.
+The main point is making sure the cash flow works for your situation.
+I wouldn’t advise anyone to buy an investment property unless they have a weekly surplus in case interest rates rise.

-Don’t buy a poor property just because of decent cash flow, and by the same token, don’t buy a good property if it may be a drain on your finances.
+Don’t buy a poor property just because of decent cash flow, and by the same token, don’t buy a good property if it will be a drain on your finances.

 - I have had some growth in two investment properties, how do I know when to sell?